Learn About Prescription Drug Misuse

 Prescription drugs are meant to help us, but they can also harm us.
 When prescription drugs are misused, they can cause serious harm, even death, to those who misuse them.
-According to the National Institute on Drug Abuse, in 2017 an estimated 18 million people misused prescription drugs in the past year.
+According to the National Institute on Drug Abuse, in 2017 an estimated 18 million people misused prescription drugs.

 Despite their beneficial effects, many prescription drugs also have negative effects, and the effects of overdosing can be fatal.
 As prescription drug misuse has increased, so have prescription-drug-related emergency room visits and overdose deaths.